Rodolfo Siviero: a 007 in the service of the Italian old masters

 “Discus Thrower” (Lancellotti), copy from Myron (455 BC), Marble, height 124 cm, National Museum of Roman Palazzo Massimo, Rome

-When Siviero was young, he joined the Fascism.
-Like many of his peers, his adherence to Mussolini’s movement was based on the confidence that the system could revolutionize the country by improving it.
-However, when fascism introduced the Italian racial laws, which Siviero deemed as an affront to the Italian cultural tradition, he became an anti-fascist.
+When Rodolfo Siviero was young, he joined the Fascism.
+Like many of his peers, his adherence to Mussolini’s movement was based on the confidence that the system could revolutionise the country by improving it.
+However, when fascism introduced the Italian racial laws, which Rodolfo Siviero deemed as an affront to the Italian cultural tradition, he became an anti-fascist.

-The aversion of Siviero for the Nazi-fascism increased more and more as a reaction to the flow of artworks that the Nazis, with the complicity of the fascist government, illegally exported from Italy to enrich their collections.
+The aversion of Rodolfo Siviero for the Nazi-fascism increased more and more as a reaction to the flow of artworks that the Nazis, with the complicity of the fascist government, illegally exported from Italy to enrich their collections – and rise money for the war.
 After the German occupation, following the armistice of 8 September 1943, the theft of works turned into a real raid.
 The ‘Kunstschutz’, the German army, which was to protect the works of art, with the excuse of the danger of bombing, had begun to seize the Italian pieces and to transport them to Germany.